selinaerhabor/ucfd-milestone-project/README.md

 *	**Audio Bar** - equipped with play button, pause button, progress slider, volume control and download options.
 Allows the user to play the audio files.
 *	**Blockquote style** - Visible only on small screen sizes (screen widths less than 1200px).
 Displays song title, track cover and audio bar for each song using the blockquote style.
 *	**Song Title becomes link on smaller screens** - On smaller screen sizes, users can click on the song title to open up an enlarged image of the music cover (in a new tab) as the image has been downsized to save space on smaller screens.
-*	**More Music Feature** - redirects users to Apple itunes store where they can browse more on The Kinks' music and possibly make purchases.
-When user hovers the cursor over the "More Music?" button, it changes gradually from white background with blue text to a darker grey background with light blue text and returns back to the original state when cursor is removed from button.
+*	**More Music Button** - redirects users to Apple itunes store where they can browse more on The Kinks' music and make purchases.
+When the user hovers the cursor over the "More Music?" button, it changes gradually from white background with blue text to a darker grey background with light blue text and returns back to the original state when cursor is removed from button.

 ### 2.1.4 [Photos] Section:
 *	**Every Photo is a hyperlink** - All photos when clicked reveal an enlarged version of itself in a new tab so that the user can keep track of where they are on the website.
 This was done by using  `target="_blank"` inside the `img` tags.
 *	**Three Columns Layout** - Photos have been organised into sections (1960s & 1970s, 1980s & 1990s, 2000-Present).
-When viewing the Photos section on desktops (i.e. devices with screen widths of 1200px or larger), the photos are arranged in three columns.
-When viewing on smaller screen sizes, the photos are arranged in one column but their sections are still separating them as user scrolls through.
+When viewing the Photos section on desktops (medium sized screen width), the photos are arranged into three columns.
+When viewing on smaller screen sizes, the photos are arranged into one column, but their sections are still separating them as the user scrolls through (as intended).

 ### 2.1.5 [Events] Section:
-*	**Upcoming Tours** - Displays six upcoming tour dates Dave Davies or Kast off Kinks will be performing across US and UK.
+*	**Upcoming Tours** - Displays six upcoming tour dates for Dave Davies and Kast off Kinks are performing across US and UK.
 *	**Buy Tickets Button** - Users are redirected to where they can purchase their tickets via "Buy Tickets" button.
 When user hovers the cursor over the button, it changes gradually from white to an orange colour and returns back to white when cursor is removed from button.
-*	**Events Form** - Users can fill in details of the event they would like The Kinks to perform at.
+*	**Events Form** - Users can fill in details of their event which they would like The Kinks to perform at.
 *	**Submit Button** -  Users are redirected to "Thanks for completing our Events Form" page when they successfully submit the Events form.
 When user hovers the cursor over the Submit button, it changes gradually from a lighter green to a darker green colour and returns back to the original state when cursor is removed from button.

 ### 2.1.6 [Store] Section:
 *   **Store Tab** - includes a trolley cart icon to signal to users that the Store tab is where they can find The Kinks merchandise to buy.
 *	**Thumbnail Layout Arrangement** - The Kinks' merchandise are organised in terms of their item type (CDs, T-Shirts, Tote Bag, Mugs and Accessories).
 This layout is visible on both large and smaller screen sizes and number of items displayed on one row decreases to two items per row and then one item per row on a smaller screen size (sm) or extra small screen (xs) respectively.
-*	**Buy Now Button** -  Users are redirected to merchandise page to purchase sellected item.
+*	**Buy Now Button** -  Users are redirected to merchandise page to purchase selected item.
 When the user hovers the cursor over the button, it changes gradually from white to a lighter green colour and returns back to the original state when cursor is removed from button.

 ## 2.2 Potential Features to implement in the future:
-*	**News Feed** - Recent news feed on The Kinks could also be added to appear on one side of the website's home page to give users the opportunity to view information posted on their social media in real time.
+*	**News Feed** - Recent news feed on The Kinks could also be added to appear on one side of the website's home page to give users the opportunity to view information posted on the band's social media channels in real time.

 ## 3. Technologies Used